android-development-tools/youtubedl-android-maintained/README.md

 ## Installation (via JitPack)

-To use this library in your modern Android project, we use JitPack.

 **Step 1:** Add the JitPack repository to your build file.
 In your `settings.gradle.kts` (or project level `build.gradle`):
 ```kotlin